1963 novel written by Argentinian writer Julio Cortázar.

 - Jerk with a Heart of Gold: Discussed by Horacio and La Maga.
 Leaving would be the right and cruel thing to do, so of course he couldn't do that.

-- Meaningful Title: The Argentinians call "heaven" the last square in the hopscotch.
-Hence the little game becomes a representation of Oleveira's search of a center/kibbutz of desire/heaven/home with the squares representing life and all that (actually, if taken out of context, description) that must be travelled to reach it with the little stone being perhaps the philosophy needed to reach it.
+- Meaningful Titles: The Argentinians call "heaven" the last square in the hopscotch.
+Hence the little game becomes a representation of Oleveira's search of a center/kibbutz of desire/heaven/home with the squares representing life and all that (actually, if taken out of context, description) that must be traveled to reach it with the little stone being perhaps the philosophy needed to reach it.

 - Mind Screw: So Oliveira is based on Morelli's work.
 But Morelli exists in the same universe as Oliveira.
 That means that Morelli coincidentally reached the ideas while Horacio was living them, but the grade of correspondence would still be massively eyebrow-raising.
 The most logical conclusion would be that Oliveira exists as a retroactive representation for the ideals of Morelli, which would mean the ideas came to exist because he existed, or that he existed because the ideas where going to exist.
 In other words... (head explodes).